levelfourtwenty/musicfetch/README.md

 # musicfetch
-A neofetch-like program that fetches info about the music you listen to and displays it in a neofetch-like output.
+A compact python script that fetches info about the music you listen to and displays it in a neofetch-like output.

 ## Setup